Documentation

 The RBAC policies for RHDH Orchestrator plugins v1.5 are listed here

-4.2 - Disconnected Enironment
+4.2 - Disconnected Environment

 To install the Orchestrator and its required components in a disconnected environment, there is a need to mirror images and NPM packages.
-Please ensure the images are added using either ImageDigestMirrorSet or ImageTagMirrorSet, depending on the format of their values.

 Images for a disconnected environment